 Many blockages will open up on their own with supportive care.
 It would be good to avoid surgery since it can sometimes cause more scarring.
 Your healthcare provider might recommend that you not eat until your symptoms improve or limit you to clear liquids.
 After this, a “low-residue” diet may be advised to try to get things moving.
 This diet includes foods and liquids, such as yogurt, which will not add to the blockage.

-Your healthcare provider may use a small, flexible tube to take intestinal contents out until the bowel blockage is resolved, instead of more invasive surgery.
-You will need intravenous fluids and sometimes electrolyte replacement.
+Your healthcare provider may use a small, flexible tube to take intestinal contents out until the bowel blockage is cleared, instead of more invasive surgery.
+You will need intravenous fluids and may need electrolyte replacement.
 You may also need pain medicine.

-What are the complications of an intestinal blockage?
+What are possible complications of an intestinal blockage?

 - Unable to pass stool (constipation)